MohammadMaftoun/AutoML-in-Data-Science/README.md

 # Repository Contents

-    AutoML Tools and Libraries: A collection of popular AutoML libraries, such as TPOT, Auto-Sklearn, and H2O, and descriptions and examples of using them in various data science projects.
+    AutoML Tools and Libraries: A collection of popular AutoML libraries, such as TPOT, PyCaret, Auto-Sklearn, and H2O, and descriptions and examples of using them in various data science projects.
     Tutorials and Examples: Step-by-step tutorials demonstrating the use of AutoML in different contexts, including structured and unstructured data, image and text classification, and more.
     Case Studies: Real-world examples where AutoML has been applied to solve complex data science problems, showcasing the benefits and challenges of automated approaches.
     Best Practices: Guidelines for implementing AutoML in your projects, including tips for deployment, scalability, maintainability, and discoverability.